-Keeping your lawn mower blades sharp and balanced is important for achieving a quality grass cut.
-But over time, your mower blade – or blades depending on which mower you have – can and do experience wear.
+Knowing how to sharpen the mower blades on your Troy-Bilt® walk-behind lawn mower is important for achieving a quality grass cut.
+But over time, your mower blade – or blades, depending on which mower you have – can and do experience wear.
 So, maintaining and caring for your mower blade(s) is important both from a safety standpoint and to help provide high-quality mowing performance.

 Both sharpening and replacing mower blades at appropriate intervals are important components of blade maintenance.
-People ask how often one should sharpen mower blades.
-To ensure the cutting blade remains level and at the correct angle, you should sharpen the blades on a mower every season, whether they need it or not.
+People ask how often mower blades should be sharpened.
+To help the cutting blade remain level and at the correct angle, Troy-Bilt recommends sharpening mower blades every season, whether they need it or not.

-And after repeated sharpening, mower blades will need to be replaced because the repeated grinding can put them outside of the tolerance requirements that were designed to achieve a premium cut.
+Keep in mind that after repeated sharpening, lawn mower blades may need to be replaced because the repeated grinding can put them outside of the tolerance requirements that were designed to achieve a premium cut.
 When replacing the blade, be sure to select the OEM-quality blade that’s appropriate for your model.
-Visit https://www.troybilt.com/en_US/shop-by-part-type/blades to find replacement mower blades for Troy-Bilt mowers.
+Visit our lawn mower and lawn edger blades page to find replacement mower blades for Troy-Bilt mowers.
 Learn how to replace a walk-behind Troy-Bilt lawn mower blade.

-Here are some guidelines and step-by-step instructions on how to sharpen lawn mower blades to assist you in caring for the blades on Troy-Bilt walk-behind or riding mowers:
+Here are some guidelines and step-by-step instructions specific to Troy-Bilt lawn mowers for sharpening and maintaining lawn mower blades on walk-behind or riding mower models:

 Step 1 – Safety Precautions